On my quest to discover all zero-calorie products with artificial sweeteners sold in supermarkets,

 What happens to artificial sweeteners in our body?

-Aspartame is rapidly metabolized into two amino acids - aspartic acid and phenylalanine - and methanol.
-Common foods, such as milk, eggs, and tomato juice also contain those substances.
+Aspartame is rapidly metabolized into two amino acids—aspartic acid and phenylalanine—and methanol.
+Those organic compounds are available in many common foods.
+Amino acids are the building blocks of proteins, which are found in milk, eggs, meat, and legumes.
 Aspartame should be avoided by people with phenylketonuria (PKU), a rare disease that results in brain damage if large amounts of phenylalanine are ingested.

 Acesulfame is rapidly and completely absorbed in the small intestine but is not metabolized.
 99% of the ingested amount is excreted unchanged within 24 hours, mainly through urine.